 What are the advantages of traveling as a dental professional?

 Dental hygienists and assistants often choose to travel among several practices.
-It can be less monotonous and more interesting than staying in one place.
+There are many pros and cons of being a dental hygienist, some of the cons include that the work can be monotonous.
+Becoming a traveling hygienist can be less monotonous and more interesting than staying in one place.
 Apart from keeping boredom at bay, the biggest draw is probably flexibility in scheduling.
 Traveling dental hygienists can build schedules around family commitments or even permanent jobs.

 Traveling can also provide a higher income than working in a single position.
 Dental hygienists are in greater demand in some areas than they are in others.
 As a result, pay rates vary by locale.
 Dental professionals who need to supplement their income can take on more work at higher rates if they expand the territory they cover.